slds-lmu/paper_2021_benchmarking_special_issue/README.md

      After saving the results, you must aggregate them using the code provided in `experiments/analysis/aggregate.R`.
      This step is not necessary if you only want to inspect our results because we provide aggregated versions already in `experiments/results/`.
   3. `experiments/analysis/plots.R` is the main file to generate results and figures.

+How to replicate the experiments to compare against other implementations (HB, SMAC, BOHB, RS):
+  1. Setup `R (4.0.2)` and install all required packages.
+  2. Furthermore, make sure that python is installed
+  3. `experiments/algorithms/_run.R` is the main file to run all the comparison experiments.
+  Similar to the ablation analysis, it relies on batchtools to be run on a cluster.

 A note on YAHPO GYM:
   * Benchmark experiments and ablations rely on [YAHPO GYM](https://github.com/slds-lmu/yahpo_gym)'s [pre-alpha version](https://github.com/slds-lmu/paper_2021_multi_fidelity_surrogates).